 These are slightly addictive little morsels, and with good reason.
 Take a fruit as tasty and decadent as figs, dice them, spice them, put them in buttery pastry, then fry them?
 Yes.
-The unique spice forte mix gives the tarts a really unexpected bite without interfering with the innate sweetness of the figs. We used a Killer Bee honey to baste ours, which upped the flavor to a wonderful new level.
+The unique spice forte mix gives the tarts a really unexpected bite without interfering with the innate sweetness of the figs. I used a Killer Bee honey to baste mine, which upped the flavor to a wonderful new level.

 Why it should be in the Next Book:

 It’s figs!
 It’s fried!
 All it’s really missing to be the ideal GRRM dish is bacon.
 Which isn’t that bad an idea… Overall, though, this is a great medieval recipe, and well worth a try at home!

 Take figus & grynde hem smal; do þerin saffron & powdur fort.
 Close hem in foyles of dowe, & frye hem in oyle.
 Claryfye hony & flamme hem þerwyt; ete hem hote or colde. -Curye on Inglish: English Culinary Manuscripts of the Fourteenth-Century